 By Justine

-How to cook Ninja Foodi rice both brown and white is easy to make!
+This is how to cook white Ninja Foodi rice (or brown), they are easy to make!
 Here are tips on how to make the best pressure cooker rice so it's done fluffy every single time.

 Prep: 5 minutes